Travel slowly, staying in vacation rentals (villas, farms, cottages, apartments)

 My favorite food is home-made chocolate chip cookies followed a close second by about a dozen other things.
 My favorite books - A Prayer for Owen Meaning, Where Late the Sweet Birds Sang, Pillars of the Earth and the Tolkien Trilogy.
 My favorite movies - It's a Wonderful Life, Groundhog Day, American President (I love redemption themes).
 My favorite holiday - Thanksgiving - food and football, can you ask for anything more?
 My favorite color - red.
 That's about all I can think of for now.

 Kim joined Slow Travel in 2001 and became a moderator in the summer of 2003.
 She now is Forum and Website Administrator.
-Kim also freelances in web design and social media for small companies as SAHM Web Design.
+Kim also freelances in web design, content management systems (CMS) and social media for small companies as SAHM Web Design.
 See Kim's Slow Travel Member page.
 Read Kim's blogs: Travel Blog and her personal blog What I Really Think.
 Kim's SlowTalk profile.